 Students are introduced to foundational and science-informed principles in trauma psychology as they are contextualized by culture.
 Attention is directed to an examination of multicultural competence, trauma risk reduction, and trauma intervention.
 The course will survey interpersonal trauma (including child abuse and partner and spousal abuse) as well as natural disasters and medical trauma.
 This course satisfies the BBS requirement for course work in spousal or partner abuse assessment, detection, and intervention.
-Prerequisite: PSY 600.
+Prerequisite: Evening Format Program: PSY 600; Latina/o Emphasis Program: PSY 674.

-PSY 670 Psychology in Latin America (3)
+PSY 670 Psychology in Latin America (3)\

 This course examines culture from an international perspective through an immersion experience in Latin America.
 The course prepares students to conceptualize, plan, and implement culturally responsive interventions with Latin American individuals and families.
 The immersion experience addresses a context-specific understanding of Latin American cultures as well as the influence of United States culture on Latin American communities.
 Students engage in various cultural experiences and develop their Spanish language skills in the delivery of mental health services to Spanish-speaking communities.
 The Spanish language component for this course will be offered at three levels of proficiency.
 The minimum requirement for the language component will be to attend each class meeting, prepare assignments, and exceed the base level as determined prior to the immersion course.
 "CR"/"NC" grading only.
-Prerequisite: PSY 622.
+Prerequisite: Evening Format Program: PSY 622.
 (Elective course only, not required for graduation.)